03 Jan Seeing Stars: Identifying High-Impact, High-Profit Programs by AGS Staff

 As grant professionals, we are all too aware that nonprofit organizations have dual bottom lines: mission and money.
 Nonprofits are not only charged with making significant progress toward meeting a need within the community but also with keeping the lights on in the buildings and payroll flowing to the people that make mission-related service delivery possible.
 Within a grant strategy, it is important to evaluate how well your organization’s programs impact the community (while advancing your mission) and the degree to which they are fundable.

-I find Jeanne Bell and Elizabeth Schaffer’s Dual Bottom-Line Matrix to be a helpful framework for this sort of assessment.
+We find Jeanne Bell and Elizabeth Schaffer’s Dual Bottom-Line Matrix to be a helpful framework for this sort of assessment.
 The Dual Bottom-Line Matrix helps nonprofit leaders visualize the interaction between mission and money for their organization’s programs and activities.
-(For a deeper dive into the use of this tool in a broader strategic sense, I highly recommend the matrix mapping article Jeanne Bell wrote with Steve Zimmerman for Nonprofit Quarterly.)
+(For a deeper dive into the use of this tool in a broader strategic sense, we highly recommend the matrix mapping article Jeanne Bell wrote with Steve Zimmerman for Nonprofit Quarterly.)
 On the matrix’s horizontal axis is financial sustainability; on the vertical axis, mission impact.

 In the bottom left of the matrix is the stop sign: programs or activities that don’t really advance your organization’s mission and do not bring in money (they may even cost the organization money to sustain).
 Think poorly attended workshops or fundraising events that cost more to arrange than the donations they bring in.
 As the imagery suggests…maybe it’s time to throw in the towel on these programs or activities.